jnk0le/AVR-UART-lib/README.md

 # Easy-AVR-USART-C-Library
 An interrupt-driven USART (RS232) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
-Designed to be easy to use, with zero overhead from unused features.
+Designed especially for real-time or high throughput applications, with narrow resource limits.

 # Features
 - easy to use